eivindw/eivindw.github.io/_drafts/comparing-gc-collectors.md

 #### Parallel Collector

+The parallel collector has a much higher CPU consumption than the serial collector, which is expected.
+It has a significant pattern in the memory usage graph, clearly showing the minor and major collection cycles.

 {% lightbox assets/images/001/mem-gc-default.png --data="mem_gc" --title="Parallel Collector" --img_style="max-width:90%;" %}

 #### Concurrent Mark Sweep (CMS) Collector

+The CMS collector has a much less regular pattern both in CPU usage and memory.
+It seems to be collecting much more memory in the minor collections than the parallel collector, but also has a few very big major collections.

 {% lightbox assets/images/001/mem-gc-cms.png --data="mem_gc" --title="CMS GC" --img_style="max-width:90%;" %}

 #### Garbage-First (G1) Collector

+The G1 collector has a significantly higher CPU consumption than all the other collectors.
+It has a very regular memory footprint, allocating max memory right after startup and keeping it at max.
+We can also clearly see that it runs small collection cycles constantly.

 {% lightbox assets/images/001/mem-gc-g1.png --data="mem_gc" --title="G1 GC" --img_style="max-width:90%;" %}